wplib/wplib-box/README.md

 2. The **Fastest Vagrant Box to `up`**
 3. The **Least Problematic in Day-to-Day Usage**; especially when re-provisioning,

 We think that once you try WPLib Box you will agree that we have succeeded.
-Want to know how?
+[Want to know how](#why-is-wplib-box-easiestfastestleast-problematic) we did it?

 ## Services